|In the name of

 God tells us to be harsh and stern with disbelievers.
 He also tells us that we have no excuse to be anything but friendly and just with disbelievers, unless they fight us because of our religion (60:8-9).
 Only considering the first directive, using it as an excuse to treat people badly if they don’t believe as we do, would put things out of balance and be a severe misrepresentation of the message.
 When put in context, and balanced against other decrees in the Quran, we understand that it applies to situations when our rights are being compromised because of our faith.

 There are directives in the Quran telling us to worship, praise, glorify and commemorate God publicly, privately, day and night (7:55, 205, 50:40), and put striving in His cause before anything else (9:24).
-If we only took these decrees into consideration, it may leave us thinking that a pious person has very little to no room for a normal life.
+If someone only took these decrees into consideration, it may leave them thinking that a pious person has very little to no room for a normal life.
 As the social decrees throughout the scripture advising us how to deal with everyday life (spouses, children, trade, relatives, etc.) show us, this is far from the case.
 Instead we are advised to seek the abode of the Hereafter without neglecting our share in this world (28:77).

 When people uphold part of the scripture and disregard part, or interpret it in a way to suit their personal agenda, balance is lost.
 If the agenda is to be ‘right’ as long as it makes someone else ‘wrong’, you will most surely find someone on that side of the argument.